freenode/web-7.0/content/pages/groupreg.md

 question about your project or organisational policies as they pertain to participation in the network.

+## Group Registration and Channel Ownership

+Channels on freenode are owned and operated by the groups which register them.
+No minimum level of activity or moderation is expected or required of channel owners.
+The network exists to further on-topic use, as explained in our [policies](http://freenode.net/policies) and channels or groups may be removed from freenode for activity which is considered to be off-topic.

+Groups using freenode are strongly encouraged to adopt the [channel guidelines](http://freenode.net/changuide).

+Primary channels are reserved based on a formal or informal claim, external to IRC, to a specific project group, or trademarked name.
+Topical or reference channels are reserved on a first-come, first-served basis by groups wishing to discuss a project, group or topic.

+### Free and Open Source Software (FOSS).
+Project coordination, support, discussion or contact channels associated with software projects which are licensed under terms consistent with the [Debian Free Software Guidelines](http://www.debian.org/social_contract#guidelines), Free Software Foundation's (Free Software Definition](http://www.gnu.org/philosophy/free-sw.html) or the Open Source Initiative's [Open Source Definition](http://www.opensource.org/docs/definition.php) (preferably all three) are considered to be on-topic.

+### Non-Software-Related Peer-Directed Project.
+Channels which serve projects combining open, informal participation and broadly-licensed, widely-disseminated creative output are considered to be on-topic.
+If you believe your non-software project may meet the criteria for a non-software peer-directed project, please consult a staffer or email support at freenode dot net.

+### Non-Governmental Organization (NGO).
+Coordination, support, discussion or contact channels run by educational institutions, registered not-for-profit entities and other non-governmental organisations (NGOs) and their related consortia are considered to be on-topic.
+Be sure to register your group or organisation.

+### Governmental Entity.
+Coordination, support, discussion or contact channels run by local, national or international governmental entities are considered to be on-topic.
+Don't forget to register your group.

+### News Media.
+Formal news organizations with an interest in our target communities are encouraged to create contact channels on freenode.

+### Corporate.
+Contact channels for registered corporate or business entities or consortia with an interest in our target communities are considered to be on-topic.

+### Standards.
+Discussion channels associated with official standards committees or with informal standards groups are considered to be on-topic.

+### Geographically-Based Interest Group.
+Channels associated with formal or informal geographically-based interest groups are considered to be on-topic.
+These include local
+Linux and FreeBSD user groups (LUGs and FUGs) and community wireless groups.
+If your group doesn't fall into one of those categories, but you think it might meet the criteria, please consult a staffer or email support at freenode dot net.

+### Other groups.
+Other groups not covered by the above examples may be suitable for the network.
+Please drop an e-mail to groups@freenode.net if you want to find out if your group/project is a good fit for freenode.

 ## freenode Group Advisory Board